manoj-lk-code/wordpress-maintenance-mode/README.md

 - Download the latest version of the ZIP file.
 - Extract it into your wordpress installation directory.

-This should enough.
+This should be enough.
 There's also a chance that the extracted file will generate a new folder called wordpress-maintenance-mode-main.
 Simply relocate/move all files in this folder to the wordpress installation directory in such circumstances.

 # How to Disable Wordpress maintenance mode?
 - Rename .maintenance file to .maintenance-old